liuanji/WU-UCT/README.md

 ```
   python3 main.py --model P-UCT
 ```
-3. For additional hyperparameters please have a look at [main.py](./main.py), where descriptions are also included.
+3. For additional hyperparameters please have a look at [main.py](./main.py) (they are also listed below), where descriptions are also included.
 For example, if you want to run the game PongNoFrameskip-v0 with 200 MCTS rollouts, simply run:
 ```
   python3 main.py --model P-UCT --env-name PongNoFrameskip-v0 --MCTS-max-steps 200
 ```